Chanheng-Menh-cloud-academic-repo/cloud-native-20250131/README.md

 THEN UPLOAD that single pdf file in Canvas.

+<br><br>

-Use NODEJS and Express Server.
+### Use NODEJS and Express Server.
 If you want to use any other server like nginx / tomcat or Technology like Java etc, you can do it.

 <br><br>